katjam/tech-exeter-try-elm/PITCHME.md

 # Using union types
 Note:
 - Slug = Slug not Slug = string
+- So later when slug changes to string + referrer string... compiler will tell us in all the places we used it.
+-
 +++
 # Easy to expose good API
 +++